devtron-labs/devtron/docs/user-guide/global-configurations/scoped-variables.md

 ---

-## How to Edit an Exiting Scoped Variable
+## How to Edit an Existing Scoped Variable

 Only a super-admin can edit existing scoped variables.